 1PM Onwards – Relax at Woodbine Beach

-Woodbine Beach is the biggest in the Beaches district, Toronto.
+Woodbine Beach is the biggest beach in the Beaches district, Toronto.
 It can get crowded throughout the day, but it’s worth a visit.

 I prefer to read on the grass under the shade of the trees.
 Those areas are always available.